KomodoPlatform/Documentation.rst.old/docs/source/komodo/using-JUMBLR.rst

 ``komodod`` now has ``jumblr_deposit`` and ``jumblr_secret`` RPC calls.

-Jumblr works like described :doc:`in the whitepaper </whitepaper/JUMBLR-Whitepaper>` where all the nodes with jumblr active synchronize their ``tx`` activity during the same block to maximize the mixing effect.
+Jumblr works like described in the whitepaper where all the nodes with jumblr active synchronize their ``tx`` activity during the same block to maximize the mixing effect.
 However, unlike all other mixers/tumblers, you never give up control of your coins to anybody else.
 JUMBLR uses a one to many allocations of funds, ie. one deposit address and many secret addresses.
 You can always run multiple ``komodod`` daemons to get multiple active deposit addresses.

 JUMBLR implements ``t -> z, z -> z`` and ``z -> t`` transactions to maximize privacy of the destination ``t`` (transparent) address.
 So while it is transparent, its first activity is, funds coming from an untraceable ``z`` address.